The Insider’s Guide to New Year’s Eve in Times Square

 On New Year’s Eve in Times Square, the surrounding streets will be a mess, but so will the 42nd Street stations.
 Both before and after the countdown, opt for one or two stations away from Times Square and walk to avoid the craziness.
 Of course, staying at The Knick avoids dealing with any of that!

 Like twelve hours early.
 The streets are closed to traffic after 3pm, at which point it’ll be nearly impossible to get into the viewing area.
 Try getting there before 1pm for a decent chance, or even earlier if you want to beat the crowds.

 Leave the alcohol at home

-This is an alcohol-free New Year’s Eve party, and there are scores of police officers on hand to catch anyone violating the rules.
+The pedestrian plaza is an alcohol-free New Year’s Eve party, and there are scores of police officers on hand to catch anyone violating the rules.
 Save the drinks for after (or join us at our exclusive, guests-only St. Cloud party to be worry-free).